knpuniversity/easyadminbundle/knpu/collection-type.md

 We can remove items and add new ones.

 But it looks weird.
-When we created this form for our custom admin area - we *hid* the user field swhen editing... which looks really odd now.
+When we created this form for our custom admin area - we *hid* the user field when editing... which looks really odd now.
 Open the `GenusScientistEmbeddedForm`.
 We used a form event to accomplish this: if the `GenusScientist` had an id, we unset the `user` field.
 Comment that out for now and refresh.
 Cool: this section *at least* makes more sense now.